mbridak/k1usnsst/README.md

 ## CW Macros

-The program will check in the current working directory for a file called `cwmacros.txt` it will parse the file and configure the new row of 12 buttons along the bottom half of the window.
+The program will check in the current working directory for a file called `cwmacros_sst.txt` it will parse the file and configure the new row of 12 buttons along the bottom half of the window.
 The macros can be activated by either pressing the corresponding function key, or by directly clicking on the button.
 You can check the file to glean it's structure, but it's pretty straight forward.
 Each line has 3 sections separated by the pipe `|` character.
 Here's an example line.

 `F3|Run TU|tu {HISNAME} 73 ee`